engity-com/bifroest/docs/community/contributing.md

 #### Schedule

 There are no fixed cycles for releases.
-Currently, they are triggered as soon bugfixes, security updates, or main features arrive.
+Currently, they are triggered as soon bugfixes, security updates or main features arrive.

 #### Creation

-First of all, prepare the release notes as usual, and merge them.
+First of all prepare the release notes as usual and merge them.

 Once the release notes are ready, a release train is launched by *tagging* from `main` to `vX.Y.Z`.

 #### Validation

 The `vX.Y.Z` tag will go through the release CI.

-If anything fails the release tag is dropped, the issue fixed in `main` and a new release train is started on a new tag.